-Dr. Danska holds The Anne and Max Tanenbaum Chair in Molecular Medicine.
-She is a Professor at the University of Toronto Faculty of Medicine and a Senior Scientist at The Hospital for Sick Children.
+Dr. Jayne Danska holds The Anne and Max Tanenbaum Chair in Molecular Medicine.
+She is a professor at the University of Toronto Faculty of Medicine and a senior scientist at The Hospital for Sick Children.
 Her research addresses the idea that the dramatic increase in autoimmune and inflammatory diseases over the past 50 years results, in part, from changes in our exposure to microbes.
-She is studying the role of the community of microbes that inhabit the human intestine (the microbiome) in altering risk for and the progression of type 1 diabetes (T1D).
-The ultimate objective of her work is to identify new therapeutics to prevent T1D.
+She is studying the role of the community of microbes that inhabit the human intestine (the microbiome) in altering risk for, and the progression of, type 1 diabetes.
+The ultimate objective of her work is to identify new therapeutics to prevent the disease.

 Dr. Gregory Korbutt

 Dr. Gregory Korbutt is a professor of surgery at the University of Alberta.
 He is using different techniques to safeguard cells with the goal of developing a more accessible source of insulin-producing tissue for transplantation into patients with type 1 diabetes.
 Dr. Korbutt and his team are using their new 3D ‘scaffolding’ technology to make islet transplants more widely available and functional.The scaffolding technology can help improve blood flow and oxygen to the transplant site, as well as allow incorporation of proteins into the scaffolds that will help keep the cells healthy.
 Find out more about Dr. Korbutt’s research.

 Dr. Megan Levings

 Dr. Megan Levings is an investigator at British Columbia's Children's Hospital and a professor in the Department of Surgery at the University of British Columbia.
 She is developing a test to monitor the health of T regulatory cells, which help control the type 1 diabetes autoimmune attack.